-In The Great Railway Conspiracy, David Henshaw tells the story of Britain’s railways from the late 1940s to the present day.Was there really a conspiracy by road interests to humble the rail industry in the 1960s, leaving the way open for profiteering by car manufacturers, road builders and other member of the so-called ‘road lobby’?
+In The Great Railway Conspiracy, David Henshaw tells the story of Britain’s railways from the late 1940s to the present day.Was there really a conspiracy to humble the rail industry in the 1960s?
+Leaving the way open for profiteering by car manufacturers, road builders and other member of the so-called ‘road lobby’.

-A sorry tale emerges of lost opportunities, deliberate running down of busy services, ‘cooked’ account books and opportunistic intervention by the road groups that left the railways struggling by the early 1980s.
-Fortunately, the tide was soon to turn, and today passenger numbers are higher than they have ever been, with most lines bulging at the seams, including many that were saved from the Beeching holocaust by political expediency, doubty campaigners, or – in a few cases – sheer luck.
+A sorry tale emerges of lost opportunities, deliberate running down of busy services, ‘cooked’ account books and opportunistic intervention by road groups.
+These pressures left the railways struggling by the early 1980s.
+Fortunately, the tide was soon to turn, and today passenger numbers are higher than they have ever been, with most lines bulging at the seams, including many that were saved from the Beeching holocaust by political expediency, dedicated campaigners, or – in a few cases – sheer luck.

 Henshaw makes the point that without the deliberate run-down of the 1960s, the railway map would look very different today, and the railways even busier than they are.
 Many lines have reopened in recent years, and these are all identified and discussed, together with potential reopening targets for the future.